This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 Asian families commonly use the portable single burner butane stove for cooking and grilling at the table.
 It is also an excellent resource for emergency cooking (in case of a power outage!), road trips, or camping.

-- Where to buy: I bought my Iwatani portable gas stove on Amazon and stock up butane gas canisters at Asian grocery stores or Amazon.
+- Where to buy: I bought my Iwatani portable gas stove (this one looks slightly nicer) on Amazon and stock up butane gas canisters at Asian grocery stores or Amazon.

 - Safety: Burning butane does not normally produce carbon monoxide; however, it’s always a good idea to be aware of ventilation, especially if you’re cooking in a very small area.